WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 * Do they normalize **DF-6**'s (§7.1.2) timeline collision ("order transcript immediately; expect delays") or challenge it?
 * How do they advise on consent disputes—"objections usually succeed" or "objections can be overcome"?
 * Do they encourage publication applications or counsel against them due to resource requirements?
+* **Do they recognize and name the inversion effect—or teach clients to navigate it as inevitable?**

 **The mediation dynamic:** Legal professionals don't merely describe the system—they shape how parties navigate it.
 If solicitors routinely advise "publication unlikely if other party objects," they reproduce objection-as-veto norm even when doctrine (*Re B and G*) nominally supports transparency.
 Layer 3 will examine whether professional practice:

 * **Challenges dysfunction** (pushing for faster approval, contesting unreasoned refusals, arguing consent parity)
 * **Normalizes dysfunction** (advising workarounds like PD30A notes rather than demanding systemic reform)
 * **Reproduces dysfunction** (counseling against transparency applications to avoid professional liability for "unrealistic" advice)
+* **Recognizes inversion** (identifying when judicial practice actively reverses stated principles vs. simply failing to enforce them)

-Layer 3 occupies a critical position: legal professionals don't merely mediate between institutional design and user experience—**they actively stabilize the system through repeated practice**, normalizing the accommodation of dysfunction documented in this layer.
+Layer 3 occupies a critical position: legal professionals don't merely mediate between institutional design and user experience—**they actively stabilize the system through repeated practice**, normalizing both the accommodation and inversion of dysfunction documented in this layer.
 When solicitors advise clients that "publication unlikely if other party objects" or "order transcript immediately; expect delays," they translate the six judicially-addressed design failures into navigable obstacles while rendering the nine apparently unreachable failures (form confusion, infrastructure voids, resource deficits) invisible through workarounds and risk management.
 This professional mediation function—where lawyers teach parties to work around rather than challenge systemic barriers—is central to understanding why hollow infrastructure persists: **the system's dysfunctions become incorporated into professional competence rather than targeted for reform**.
-Layer 3 will examine whether solicitors and barristers challenge the accommodation dynamic or reproduce it, and whether professional practice makes the 60% of apparently unreachable design failures visible to clients or masks them through procedural expertise.
-Through repeated courtroom exposure, solicitors and barristers internalize judicial preferences about transparency.
+Layer 3 will examine whether solicitors and barristers challenge the accommodation and inversion dynamics or reproduce them, and whether professional practice makes the 60% of apparently unreachable design failures visible to clients or masks them through procedural expertise.
+Through repeated courtroom exposure, solicitors and barristers internalize judicial preferences about transparency—including which presumptions will be honored and which will be inverted.
 They then advise clients to align with these preferences, creating feedback loops that stabilize existing power structures.
 This **system stabilization function**—where professionals reproduce patterns they observe rather than challenge them—is central to understanding why the "reality gap" persists despite progressive doctrine and reform announcements.

 ### 7.2.10.2 Gap 2: User Experience (Layer 4)